 The Garden has an office with bathrooms, gift store and some snacks and drinks.
 Entrance is $15.00 per person.
 You can buy a year membership for a couple for $50.

-Once you walk through the entrance across the street from the office and past the Founder's plaque,
+Once you walk through the entrance across the street from the office and pass the Founder's plaque,

-you are on a boardwalk which extends 500 feet in length and decends 120 feet toward sea level.
+there is a boardwalk which extends 500 feet in length and descends 120 feet toward sea level.

-Although the boardwalk covers rugged terain and makes the lower level of the park accessible, there were many that couldn't walk back up after their walk down and through the gardens.
-The park had golf carts that drove up the boardwalk with the tired walkers.
+The boardwalk covers rugged terrain and makes the lower level of the park accessible.
+But it can be difficult to walk back up the steep boardwalk after walking down it and through the gardens.
+The park has golf carts to help tired walkers back up the boardwalk.

 The tropical plants are lovely on the walk down the boardwalk.